Haystack AI vs LangChain: Which is Better in 2026?

 Ideal use cases:

-• Teams or individuals who need rag tooling
+- •Teams or individuals who need rag (retrieval augmented generation) toolkit

 💻 Other Coding & Development Tools to Consider